The Two-Loop Four-Graviton Scattering Amplitudes

 We present the analytic form of the two-loop four-graviton scattering amplitudes in Einstein gravity.
 To remove ultraviolet divergences we include counterterms quadratic and cubic in the Riemann curvature tensor.
 The two-loop numerical unitarity approach is used to deal with the challenging momentum dependence of the interactions.
 We exploit the algebraic properties of the integrand of the amplitude in order to reduce it to a minimal basis of Feynman integrals.
 Analytic expressions are obtained from numerical evaluations of the amplitude.
 Finally, we show that four-graviton scattering observables depend on fewer couplings than naively expected.

 Scattering amplitudes are ubiquitous in high-energy physics: they connect physical observables and the quantum field theories describing the different forces of Nature.
 By understanding the structure of amplitudes, we can learn about properties of these theories and their physical implications.
 Unlike other field theories, such as Yang-Mills', Einstein's theory of general relativity cannot be consistently quantized in its minimal form.
 Indeed, it was shown over 30 years ago \cite{Hooft1974,Goroff1985,Goroff1986,Ven1992} that quantum effects render scattering amplitudes ill defined in the ultraviolet (UV).
 Since then, our understanding of the UV properties has been refined by the study of scattering amplitudes in this regime, both in Einstein gravity~\cite{Bern2015,Bern2017,Dunbar:2017nfy} and in supersymmetric extensions of it such as maximal supergravity~\cite{Bern2009,Bern2018}.
-New results for amplitudes have also been obtained, but mostly in supersymmetric theories~\cite{Green1982,Dunbar1995,Bern1998,Naculich:2008ew, Boucher-Veronneau2011,Abreu:2019rpt,Chicherin:2019xeg,Henn:2019rgj}.
-Computations in Einstein gravity are famously involved, and while the one-loop four-graviton amplitudes have been known for decades \cite{Dunbar1995}, the two-loop amplitudes remained unknown till now.
+New results for amplitudes have also been obtained, but mostly in supersymmetric theories~\cite{Green:1982sw,Dunbar:1994bn,Bern1998,Naculich:2008ew, Boucher-Veronneau2011,Abreu:2019rpt,Chicherin:2019xeg,Henn:2019rgj}.
+Computations in Einstein gravity are famously involved, and while the one-loop four-graviton amplitudes have been known for decades \cite{Dunbar:1994bn}, the two-loop amplitudes remained unknown till now.
 In this letter, we present them for the first time.

 Following the detection of gravitational waves, interest in quantum gravity amplitudes has surged as a means to predict the classical gravitational dynamics of large massive objects in the post-Minkowskian approximation, most notably that of black-hole binaries \cite{Damour2016,Damour2018,Cheung2018,Kosower2019, Antonelli:2019ytb,Bern:2019nnu,Bern:2019crd}.
 Already some time ago, the two-loop scattering amplitudes in string theory were understood to yield the classical scattering angle of massless particles \cite{Amati:1990xe}, but the validity of this observation was recently questioned \cite{Damour:2019lcq}.
-Our results give new insights on the theoretical properties of Einstein’s theory of gravity and associated physical phenomena.
-The amplitudes presented here were already used in ref.~\cite{BernEikonal} to confirm the results of ref.~\cite{Amati:1990xe}.
+Our results give new insights on the theoretical properties of Einstein's theory of gravity and associated physical phenomena.
+In fact, the amplitudes presented here were already used~\cite{BernEikonal} to confirm the scattering angle of massless particles in Einstein gravity~\cite{Amati:1990xe}.